zlogic/mendix-docs/content/en/docs/developerportal/app-insights/mini-surveys.md

 * **ID** – This is the unique ID of the mini survey.
 You can also find this ID on the [survey details](#survey-details) page of the mini survey.
 * **Name** – This is the name of the mini survey.
-* **Location** – The Location is an identifier that refers to the location where the mini survey will appear in your app.
+* **Location** – The location is a reference to the where mini survey widget pops up in your app.
 * **Responses** – This shows the number of responses that have been collected for the mini survey.
 * **Status** – This shows the status of the mini survey.
 For more information, see the [Statuses of Mini Surveys](#survey-status) section.
 * **Start & End Dates** – This shows the start and end dates of the mini survey.